The Best Online Master’s in Psychology Programs for 2025

 Accreditation

 Programmatic accreditation is not mandatory for a master’s in psychology, but it is available from several organizations, including the American Psychological Association, the Master’s in Psychology and Counseling Accreditation Council (MPCAC), and the National Association of School Psychologists (NASP).
-Along with offering quality assurances, accreditation can help a program stand out to employers and licensing boards.

 Admission Requirements